VedantGhodke/COVID-19-India-Dashboard/README.md

-# COVID-19-INDIA-TRACKER
+# COVID-19 India Dashboard By Vedant Ghodke

-Tracking COVID-19 Novel Corona Virus Spread in India
+This website contains refined, more readable and comprehensive statistics of COVID-19 from all the states of India fetched from the official websites of World Health Organization (WHO), Ministry Of Health And Family Welfare, Central Government Of India (MoHFW) and The Indian Council of Medical Research (ICMR), New Delhi.

-Link to the deployed COVID-19 India Dashboard : https://bit.ly/COVID-19-India-Vedant-Ghodke
+Link to the live COVID-19 India Dashboard : https://bit.ly/COVID-19-India-Vedant-Ghodke

-## DATA SOURCES:
+## Data Sources:

 * World Health Organization - Official Website : https://covid19.who.int/region/searo/country/in